simonetimi/next-gdr/README.md

 - [ ] News section on login (but before entering the game) that the admin can set up and update
 - [ ] Characters registry, searchable and/or divided in pages.
 Implement "last seen"
 - [ ] Pins for locations
+- [ ] Implement user settings in the client store, updated on login

 ### TODO